horuslabsio/Starknet-Scaffold/docs/src/chapter_2/subchapter_2.md

 ## Getting Started

-After setting up your project using either method, follow these steps to get your development environment running smoothly:
+After setting up your project, follow these steps to get your development environment running smoothly:

 1. Install the required dependencies